AI Resources

 - Defining acceptable use: Outline when AI use is permitted in your classroom (e.g., brainstorming, reviewing, refining) and when it is not (e.g., submitting AI-generated essays).

 - Transparency requirements: Ask students to disclose when and how they use AI, if allowed.
-You can model this for students by being transparent about how you will and won't use AI for instruction.
+Model this for students by being transparent about how you will and won't use AI for instruction.

 - Ethical considerations: Emphasize the importance of academic integrity and critical engagement with AI tools.